bvaughn/task-runner/README.md

 * Via NPM, by running `npm install task-runner-js`.

 Task Runner is available in two flavors:

-* `dist/task-runner`: Includes base task library.
-Compatible with all browsers as well as Node JS.
-Can be used with any JavaScript frameworks (Angular, React, Ember, etc.).
+* `dist/task-runner`: This is the base, task library.
+It's compatible with all browsers (as well as Node JS) and can be used with any JavaScript frameworks (Angular, React, Ember, etc.).
-* `dist/task-runner-enginer`: Includes all of the above *in addition to* an application engine that can be used to create single-page-apps.
-Tasks that are only available in this package are explicitly marked in [the documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html).
+* `dist/task-runner-enginer`: This includes all of the above features *in addition to* an application engine that can be used to create single-page-apps.
+Tasks that are only in this package are explicitly marked in [the documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html).

 Each of the above bundles includes both a `debug.js` and a `compressed.js`.
 The debug build is pretty-printed for easier debugging and also logs task state-change events to the console.
 The compressed version is minified and does not include logging.